Skip to main content

 3 mentions Positive Neutral Negative

-Overall, users report mixed experiences with stability; while some find the game fun and largely bug-free, others encounter issues such as awkward music looping and buggy tiles that can lead to character softlocks during battles.
-These glitches may necessitate a restart, impacting the overall gameplay experience.
+Overall, the game's stability is mixed; while some players report a generally bug-free experience, others have encountered issues such as awkward music looping and buggy tiles that can lead to character softlocks during battles.
+These glitches may detract from the experience for some, but others find the game enjoyable despite these flaws.

 • “For the price, it's got a bunch of interesting decisions, and if you can put up with the old-school graphics, it's fun and bug-free for me so far.”